New AI Hides Your Emotions From Other AI Systems

 What makes a machine human-like is understanding different emotions, which is many futurists and companies' longtime goal.
 In recent years, AI speech engineers consider emotionality as a critical goal.
 SER (Speech Emotion Recognition), which first appeared in the late 1990s, is an older field than any famous AI speech recognition system on Google Home, Siri, or Alexa gadgets.

 In 2018, Huawei stated that it was developing an AI for detecting emotions to deploy to is voice assistant programs.
-“We think that, in the future, all our end users wish [that] they can interact with the system in the emotional mode.
-This is the direction we see in the long run,” said the Huawei vice president of software engineering to CNBC.
+The Huawei vice president of software engineering said to CNBC:

 Those firms also hope the highly sensitive data can help them sell more specifically-targeted ads.